mychiffonn/website/src/content/about.md

-I am interested in **making human knowledge work and learning more accessible, productive, safe, collaborative and enjoyable** using natural language processing, human-computer interaction, data science, and interdisciplinary insights:
+I research and develop interdisciplinary approaches to **make human knowledge work and learning more inclusive, collaborative, and trustworthy through human-AI systems**:

-- Accessibility: Low-resource, multilingual, and multicultural adaptation
+- Diversity & Inclusivity: Low-resource, multilingual, and multicultural adaptation, and enriched AI interfaces beyond turn-based chatbot
-- Productivity: Knowledge management and reasoning across modalities
+- Human-AI Collaboration: Human-AI teaming, co-creation and attribution frameworks
-- Safety: Human-AI bi-alignment (including AI Alignment), knowledge editing, knowledge unlearning
+- Safety: Human-AI bi-alignment (including AI Alignment), knowledge editing and unlearning, interpretable knowledge reasoning mechanisms
-- Collaboration: Human-AI co-creation (plus ensued attribution problems)
-- Enjoyment: Design AI interfaces for non-technical users to utilize AI power.

-[Knowledge can be broadly defined](./blog/knowledge-diversity), and so I care about many ways of accessing and producing knowledge.
+Knowledge can be broadly defined, and so I care about many ways of accessing and producing knowledge.
 In the long term, I envision a personalized, self-evolving knowledge system externalized from human brain, but collaborate and augment human knowledge and reasoning capabilities.